VSPW-dataset/VSPW-dataset-download/README.md

 **Notice**:  Our ground truth mask contains values from 0 to 124 and 255.
 0 indicates "others" and 255 indicates "void label".
-During evaluation, both 0 and 255 are void class.
+During evaluation, both 0 and 255 are void classes.
 Thus we recommend using the following code:

 ```
 label[label==0]=255